hankkim77/-SDOpt-Semi-Definite-Optimization-Layer-for-Index-Tracking/README.md

 This is the implementation of the paper  "SDOpt:Semi-Definite Optimization Layer for Index Tracking".
 All the implementations are written in Python3.
+The experiments were conducted on a system with an Intel Xeon E5-2698 v4 CPU (@2.2GHz) and a Tesla V100-SXM2 GPU (16GB memory)

 ## Set up environment